-This Court's decision in Robertson did not expressly adopt the view that Klein's prohibition turns on the difference between directing the outcome of a case and amending the underlying law; it assumed that the court of appeals had been correct in so reading Klein but found that the rule had not been violated.
+This Court's decision in Robertson did not expressly adopt the view that Klein's prohibition turns on the difference between directing the outcome of a case and amending the underlying law; it assumed that the Court of Appeals had been correct in so reading Klein but found that the rule had not been violated.
 See Robertson, 503 U.S. at 441.
-But there is broad agreement among Federal Courts scholars that Klein must mean at least this much,7 and Bank Markazi appears to confirm this view.
+But there is broad agreement among Federal Courts scholars that Klein must mean at least this much, and Bank Markazi appears to confirm this view.
 See 136 S. Ct. at 1326.
-Whatever else, if anything, Klein may mean, its prohibition on directing results without amending the law serves critical values of judicial independence and integrity.
+Whatever else, if anything, Klein may forbid, its prohibition on directing results without amending the law serves critical values of judicial independence and integrity.

 At least two sets of separation of powers values are salient in this context.
 The first concerns the protection of litigants from an adjudicative process dominated by majoritarian politics.
 When Congress amends the underlying law, it necessarily deals with the subject of legislation in a more general way than when it simply directs the outcome of a pending case.
 Congress may be able to foresee the impact of the law on the present litigation, but it must also contemplate that, having been amended generally, the law may govern other unforeseen cases in the future.
 Even in Robertson, the specific mention of the pending cases in the statute was merely illustrative; the act's provisions nonetheless governed any other litigation that might arise concerning the affected timber sales.
+See 503 U.S. at 440 ("The reference to [specific cases]... served only to identify the five 'statutory requirements that are the basis for' those cases....
+To the extent that subsection (b)(6)(A) affected the adjudication of the cases, it did so by effectively modifying the provisions at issue in those cases.").

-7 See sources cited in note 2, supra.
+$^{^{7}\,}See$ sources cited in note 3, supra.

-The Founders were concerned that the early state legislatures had too often taken judicial matters into their own hands.8 James Madison thus had this abuse, among others, in mind when he wrote that "[t]he accumulation of all powers, legislative, executive, and judiciary, in the same hands, whether of one, a few, or many, and whether hereditary, self-appointed, or elective, may justly be pronounced the very definition of tyranny."9 Our Constitution requires the concurrence of multiple institutional actors before individuals may be deprived of liberty or property.10 This forces legislators,
+The Founders were concerned that the early state legislatures had too often taken judicial matters into their own hands.
+See Federalist No. 48, at 310-12 (Isaac Kramnick ed., 1987) (1788) (James Madison); see also Plaut, 514 U.S. at 221-22 (collecting sources); INS v.
+Chadha, 462 U.S. 919, 960-62 (1983) (Powell, J., concurring in the judgment) (same).
+James Madison thus had this abuse, among others, in mind when he wrote that "[t]he accumulation of all powers, legislative, executive, and judiciary, in the same hands, whether of one, a few, or many, and whether hereditary, self-appointed, or elective, may justly be pronounced the very definition of tyranny."
+Federalist No. 47, supra, at 303 (James Madison).